piotrnar/gocoin/README.md

 ## Client node
 Go to the `client/` folder and execute `go build` there.

-Not having a compatible `gcc` installed in your system, you will likely see an error like this:

-	# github.com/piotrnar/gocoin/lib/qdb
-	exec: "gcc": executable file not found in %PATH%

-You can go on without *gcc*, although your running client (and downloader) will then need some more system memory.

-To go on without *gcc*, copy file `lib/qdb/no_gcc/membind.go` one folder up (overwriting the original `lib/qdb/membind.go`).

 ## Wallet and downloader
 Go to the `wallet/` folder and execute `go build` there.